da-luce/ece4760_final_project/webpage/index.md

 Generally, Time-of-Flight sensors can measure surrounding terrain by emitting photons and sensing the duration of time before photons return back to the sensor.
 Note that from this point forward Time-of-Flight will be abbreviated with the acronym ToF.

-The ToF sensor utilized in the lab employed a wavelength of 940nm, indicating the use of infrared radiation.
-Infrared radiation is often used for this application because it can reduce interference from external light sources.
-In fact, infrared light is less affected by Rayleigh scattering, a scientific phenomenon where atmospheric particles cause light to scatter.
-The intensity of Rayleigh scattering is inversely proportional to the wavelength of the scattered light raised to the power of 4 [@hyperphysics_bluesky]:
+The ToF sensor utilized in the lab employed a wavelength of 940nm, indicating light in the infrared spectrum.
+Infrared radiation is a good option for Time-of-Flight sensors because it helps mitigate the unwanted effects of Rayleigh scattering, a scientific phenomenon where atmospheric particles cause light to scatter.
+To see why, the intensity of Rayleigh scattering is inversely proportional to the wavelength of the scattered light raised to the power of 4 [@hyperphysics_bluesky]:

 $$
 \text{Intensity of Scattered Light} \propto \frac{1}{\lambda^4}
 $$

-Thus, infrared light—specifically at a wavelength of 940 nm-is an appropriate choice for a ToF sensor.
+Thus, infrared light—specifically at a wavelength of 940 nm-is an appropriate choice for a ToF sensor as it produces less scattering intensity compared to other forms of light.
+Because infrared radiation is less likely to scatter, reflected photons have a higher chance of returning back to the sensor and producing accurate measurements.

 One can estimate the distance to an object using a simplified formula based on the speed of light:

 $$
 \text{Distance} \approx \frac{t \cdot c}{2}